qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 We've seen that :ref:`launching QGIS <label_startingqgis>` is done as for any application on your OS.
-QGIS provides command line options for more advanced use cases (in some cases In some cases, you can use an environment variable instead of the command line option.
+QGIS provides command line options for more advanced use cases (in some cases you can use an environment variable instead of the command line option).
 To get a list of the options, enter ``qgis --help`` on the command line, which returns::